 Is conjunctivitis a symptom of COVID-19?

-Coronavirus can cause conjunctivitis, however it’s quite rare — occurring in about 1-3 % of affected people.
+Coronavirus can cause conjunctivitis, however it’s quite rare — occurring in about 1-3 % of affected people and is on the less frequent symptoms list by WHO.
 Conjunctivitis associated with COVID-19 tends to occur in the later stages of the disease, alongside more common symptoms such as a continuous cough and fever.

 Does conjunctivitis place me at higher risk of contracting COVID-19?